boostorg/website-v2/docs/commands.md

     ...10 issues created for asio

 ## `generate_fake_versions`

 Creates fake Version objects **only**, then creates LibraryVersion objects for each existing Library and the new Versions.

 ### Example:

     ./manage.py generate_fake_versions

 Output:

     Version 1.30.0 created succcessfully
     ---algorithm (1.30.0) created succcessfully

+## `import_versions`

+Import Boost version (AKA "release") information from the Boost GitHub repo.
+Functions of this command:

+- **Retrieves Boost tags**: It collects all the Boost tags from the main Github repo, excluding beta releases and release candidates.
+For each tag, it gathers the associated data.
+If it's a full release, the data is in the tag; otherwise, the data is in the commit.
+- **Updates local database**: For each tag, it creates or updates a Version instance in the local database.
+- **Options for managing versions and library versions**: The command provides options to delete existing versions and library versions, and to create new library versions for the most recent Boost version.
+- Idempotent.

+**Options**

+Here are the options you can use:

+- `--delete-versions`: Deletes all existing Version instances in the database before importing new ones.
+- `--delete-library-versions`: Deletes all existing LibraryVersion instances in the database before importing new ones.
+- `--create-recent-library-versions`: Creates a LibraryVersion for each active Boost library and the most recent Boost version.

+### Example:

+    ./manage.py import_versions

+Output:

+    Saved version boost-1.82.0.
+Created: True
+    Skipping boost-1.82.0.beta1, not a full release
+    Saved version boost-1.81.0.
+Created: True
+    Skipping boost-1.81.0.beta1, not a full release
+    tag_not_found
+    {"message": "tag_not_found", "tag_name": "boost-1.80.0", "repo_slug": "boost", "logger": "libraries.github", "level": "info", "timestamp": "2023-05-12T22:14:08.721270Z"}
+    ...
+    Saved library version Math (boost-1.82.0).
+Created: True Saved library version Xpressive (boost-1.82.0).
+Created: True Saved library version Dynamic Bitset (boost-1.82.0).
+Created: True Saved library version Multi-Index (boost-1.82.0).
+Created: True ...

 ## `update_libraries`

 Runs the library update script, which cycles through the repos listed in the Boost library and syncs their information.

 Synced information:

 - Most library information comes from `meta/libraries.json` stored in each Boost library repo
 - Library data and metadata from GitHub is saved to our database
 - Categories are updated, if needed
 - Library categories are updated, if need be.
 - Issues and Pull Requests are synced

 **NOTE**: Can take upwards of a half hour to run.
 If you are trying to populate tables for local development, `create_sample_data` is a better option if the GitHub integrations aren't important.